 Set up Web Cache running on Host A as described in Configuring Oracle Web Cache as a Software Load Balancer in Oracle Fusion Middleware Administrator's Guide for Oracle Web Cache.

 Add the Application servers, Host B and Host C as Origin Servers as described in Specify Origin Server Settings in Oracle Fusion Middleware Administrator's Guide for Oracle Web Cache.

 Create ordered mappings of sites to origin servers, Host B and Host C as described in Map Site Definitions to Origin Servers in Oracle Fusion Middleware Administrator's Guide for Oracle Web Cache.

 Configure session binding in Web Cache as described in Configuring Session Binding in Oracle Fusion Middleware Administrator's Guide for Oracle Web Cache.

 Ensure to select the Cookie based session binding with any Set-Cookie option.

 Using a browser, point it to the Web Cache host and access Oracle Forms application D. Ensure that the application works as expected.
 Keep the browser window open.

-Next, use the browser to start a new Forms session.
-Web Cache will direct the requests to the remaining Oracle HTTP Server/WebLogic Managed Server running on Host C. Ensure that the application works as expected.
+Next, clear the browser cookies and open a browser window.
+Point it to the Web Cache host and access Oracle Forms application D. Web Cache will direct the requests to the remaining Oracle HTTP Server/WebLogic Managed Server running on Host C. Ensure that the application works as expected.

-For additional information about Web Cache, see Oracle Fusion Middleware Web Cache Administrator's Guide.
+For information about load balancing scenarios and setting up clustered Web Cache, see Oracle Fusion Middleware High Availability Guide.
+For more information about Web Cache, see Oracle Fusion Middleware Web Cache Administrator's Guide.